 - Sensory Meltdown or Tantrum…which is it?

-- Eating and Food Textures: Is it Sensory or Oral Motor?
+- Picky Eating: Is it Sensory or Oral Motor?

 - Sensory Coping Strategies for Kids

 Vision– START HERE for information on what’s going on behind trouble with reading, coordination troubles, or even math.
 Did you know that vision is related to all of these things?
 It’s true!
 Here, you’ll find your way on how to help your child with visual perceptual skills, visual motor skills, eye-hand coordination, and even motor planning!
 Wondering what these words even mean and how they relate to your kiddo?
 We’ve got you covered!

 - Vision Problems You Can Not “See”

 - What are Visual Motor Skills?

 - Visual Motor Skills Milestones

 - What is Visual Perception?